 Most children grow out of the habit of sucking thumbs and fingers between 2 and 4 years of age.

-You can usually reverse the effects of thumb-sucking up to 5-6 years, because children still have their baby teeth.
+You can usually reverse the effects of thumb-sucking up to the age of 5 years, because children still have their baby teeth.
 If children keep thumb-sucking after this age, it can affect the growth of their jaws and the way their teeth line up.

 If you’re concerned that your child’s sucking habits are causing dental problems, talk to your dentist.

-Children are more likely to suck their thumbs or fingers when they’re tired, stressed or hungry.
+Children are more likely to suck their thumbs or fingers when they’re tired, stressed, hungry or sleeping.

-Teeth-grinding in school-age children is pretty common and doesn’t usually need treatment.
+Teeth-grinding in school-age children is common and doesn’t usually need treatment.

 Some children clench their jaws quite firmly, and others grind their teeth so hard that it makes a noise.
 Some children grind their teeth during sleep.
 Often, they don’t wake up when they do it – but other people do!

 Most of the time, teeth-grinding doesn’t last and doesn’t cause damage to your child’s teeth.
-But if it does keep going, you might want to talk to a dentist.
-It could lead to your child experiencing headaches, tooth or jaw pain, or wearing down their teeth.
+But if it does keep going, you might want to talk to a dentist or GP.
+It could lead to your child experiencing headaches and tooth or jaw pain or wearing down their teeth.
 Devices to protect teeth from grinding at night can help.
 You can get them from dentists.

 Injuries to teeth

 Injuries to your child’s face and teeth can happen when your child is running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages their teeth or face.
+It’s important to see a dentist or GP if your child damages their teeth or face.

 Knocking out a baby tooth

-If your child knocks out a baby tooth, don’t try to put it back in.
-This can cause problems later on when the adult tooth starts to come through.
+If your child knocks out a baby tooth, don’t try to put it back in, because this can damage the adult tooth that’s developing under the gum.

 Losing a baby tooth before it’s ready to come out usually isn’t a serious dental problem, but it’s important that you take your child to the dentist immediately.
 Take the knocked-out tooth too.

-Seeing the dentist and knowing that an adult tooth will eventually fill the space, and that pain or tenderness in the area will soon go, might help you and your child to feel better.
+The dentist can reassure you and your child that an adult tooth will eventually fill the space and that pain or tenderness in the area will soon go.

 Knocking out an adult tooth